sporestudio/stream-server/docs/README.md

 - Search for your bot.
 In my case is `sporestudio_bot`.
 You can scan this **QR code** to access the bot.
 - Send a YouTube video or audio link with the `/dv` (for video) or `/da` (for audio) commands.
-- he bot will process the request and provide a streaming link.
+- The bot will process the request and provide a streaming link.

 ### Access the Web Player